-Having reviewed Pete Lien's request and the Secretary's response, we determine that the operator inadvertently mailed the contest notice to the wrong address and has since corrected the company contest procedures to ensure that it does not happen again.
-Therefore, in the interest of justice, we hereby reopen this matter and remand it to the Chief Administrative Law Judge for further proceedings pursuant to the Mine Act and the Commission's Procedural Rules, 29 C.F.R.
+Having reviewed SSS's request and the Secretary's response, we find that the operator's failure arose from excusable error.
+It claims it inadvertently mailed the contest notice to the wrong address and the Secretary has not opposed the request to reopen.
+In the interest of justice, we hereby reopen this matter and remand it to the Chief Administrative Law Judge for further proceedings pursuant to the Mine Act and the Commission's Procedural Rules, 29 C.F.R.
 Part 2700.
 Accordingly, consistent with Rule 28, the Secretary shall file a petition for assessment of penalty within 45 days of the date of this order.
 See 29 C.F.R. § 2700.28.

-William I. Althen, Acting Chairman
+William I Althen Acting Chairman